By Marcin Wojtyczka

 - Encircle with lifesling until caught by the MOB (able-bodied MOB only) - The MOB puts the lifesling on and the crew on board haul the casualty.
 Depending on weather conditions it might be difficult and dangerous to go around the MOB.

-- Tethered dinghy (unconscious MOB) - Use dinghy tethered to the boat with a person inside to get to the MOB and to put lifesling on to the casualty.
-Crew on board haul the MOB.
+- Tethered dinghy (unconscious MOB) - Use a dinghy tethered to the boat with a person inside to get to the MOB and to put lifesling on to the casualty.
+The crew on board haul the MOB.

-- Tethered swimmer (unconscious MOB) - Only as last resort as you now have two people in the water, and potentially two victims at risk.
+- Tethered swimmer (unconscious MOB) - Only as a last resort as you now have two people in the water, and potentially two victims at risk.
 It may work if you have a very strong swimmer aboard and the conditions are appropriate.
-Rescue swimmer should clip onto a spare line and enter the water with life jacket and a face mask.
-He or she puts lifesling on to the casualty and the crew on board haul the casualty.
+The rescue swimmer should clip onto a spare line and enter the water with lifejacket and a face mask.
+He or she puts lifesling on to the casualty and the crew on board hauls the casualty.

 Lift the MOB aboard